sriyamac/NinerNav/README.md

 }
 ```

-4. Optionally, run `docs/databaseReset.sql` in your database of choice to generate sample data.
+4. If you did not use `tests/ninernav.db`, you must execute `tests/minimal.sql` to insert map data.
+5. Optionally, run `docs/databaseReset.sql` as well to get additional test data, including users and
+score.
-5. Run the application with `flask run` or `python app.py`.
+6. Run the application with `flask run` or `python app.py`.